Automatic Debiased Machine Learning of Causal and Structural Effects: Introduction

 Machine learning is different than other methods in ways that are useful in high dimensional settings.
-For example, Lasso has good properties with very many regressors (e.g. many times the sample size) when relatively few important regressors give a good approximation and the identity of those few is not known.
-In contrast, series regression is based on relatively few regressors, often much fewer than the sample size.
+For example, Lasso has good properties with very many potential regressors (possibly many more than sample size) when relatively few important regressors give a good approximation but the identity of those few is not known (i.e. the regression is approximately sparse).
+In contrast, series regression is based on relatively few regressors, often many fewer than the sample size.
 Lasso and series regression are similar in that they both depend on a few regressors giving a good approximation.
-They differ in that series regression requires that the identity of the important regressors is known and that they are included in the regression, while with Lasso their identity need not be known.
-For Lasso, the important regressors just need to be included somewhere among the very many regressors on which Lasso is based.
-This difference is useful in high dimensional settings.
-In particular, there are potentially very many interaction terms in a function of many variables.
-Typically, economics and statistics provide little guidance about which interaction terms are important.
-With Lasso, such information is not needed, since many interaction terms can be included among the very many regressors.
+They differ in that series regression requires that the identity of the important regressors is known, while with Lasso their identity need not be known.
+For Lasso, the important regressors just need to be included somewhere among the many potential regressors.
+This difference is useful in high dimensional settings, where there are potentially very many regressors needed to approximate a function of many variables.
+Typically, economics and statistics provide little guidance about which regressors are important.
+With Lasso, such information is not needed, since very many terms can be included among the potential regressors.
 Other machine learning methods, such as random forests and neural nets, are also well suited to high dimensional regression.